preparation & After Care

 one more thing…

-It’s important to understand that handpoking is vastly different to machine work, and this is visually the most evident in the way the linework looks while the tattoo is fresh.
+Handpoking is vastly different to machine work, and this is visually the most evident in the way the linework looks while the tattoo is fresh.
 Handpoked tattoos can look textured or kinda ‘fluffy’ in ways that machine tattoos don’t.
-Machine tattoos look their best the day they are done, while handpoked tattoos only get better with age.
+Machine tattoos look their best the day they are done, while handpoked tattoos get better with age.